ec-intaros/iaos-showcase-app-Barents-Sea-CTD/.ipynb_checkpoints/README-checkpoint.md

 # Notebooks
 ## Introduction
-These Notebooks provides guidance and support for data processing of Conductivity Temperature Depth (CTD) data, in particular by making use of the Geostatistical Library (RIntaros / RGeostats) for the modelisation of geostatistical relationships between variables, and to interpolate gridded data maps out of irregular CTD point measurements.
-In particular:
+These Notebooks provides guidance and support for data processing of Conductivity Temperature Depth (CTD) measurements from instruments onboard of research vessels, and acquired from 1991 to 2020.

+The data access relies on queries to remote OPeNDAP servers hosting the CTD data, and the data processing makes use of the Geostatistical Library (RIntaros / RGeostats) for the modelisation of geostatistical relationships between variables, and to interpolate gridded data maps out of irregular CTD point measurements.

+Two Notebooks have been developed for this purposes:
-* **Barrents sea - CTD data processing**: this is targeted to a scientist, who wants to test and analyse the functions of the various data structures (eg dataframes and xarrays) and geostatistical modules (ie RGeostats).
+* **Barrents sea - Data Scientist Notebook**: this is targeted to a scientist, who wants to test and analyse the functions of the various data structures (eg dataframes and xarrays) and geostatistical modules (ie RGeostats).
 * **Barrents sea - Producer Notebook**: this is targeted to a producer, who has a specific goal in mind: producing a 2D map of *temperature* at a given depth, within a given bounding box and time interval, at a specified resolution.
 For this reason, at the beginning of this notebook, the user is prompted to enter the following input parameters:
     * **Depth**: the depth value of interest;
     * **Bounding Box**: the longitude and latitude boundaries of interest;